powsybl/powsybl-open-rao/docs/input-data/crac/creation-parameters.md

 :::
 ::::

-## CSA-specific parameters
+## NC-specific parameters

-The CSA profiles from the [CSA native CRAC format](csa) need additional information to be converted to the internal OpenRAO CRAC format.
-The user can define a [CsaCracCreationParameters](https://github.com/powsybl/powsybl-open-rao/blob/main/data/crac-io/crac-io-csa-profiles/src/main/java/com/powsybl/openrao/data/cracio/csaprofile/parameters/CsaCracCreationParameters.java) extension to the CracCreationParameters object in order to define them.
+The NC profiles from the [NC native CRAC format](nc) need additional information to be converted to the internal OpenRAO CRAC format.
+The user can define a [CsaCracCreationParameters](https://github.com/powsybl/powsybl-open-rao/blob/main/data/crac-io/crac-io-nc/src/main/java/com/powsybl/openrao/data/cracio/nc/parameters/NcCracCreationParameters.java) extension to the CracCreationParameters object in order to define them.

 ### capacity-calculation-region-eic-code

-In the CSA profiles, the [AssessedElements](csa.md#cnecs) objects can be declared with a `SecuredForRegion` or a `ScannedForRegion` attribute to respectively indicate if the resulting CNEC should be optimized or simply monitored.
+In the NC profiles, the [AssessedElements](nc.md#cnecs) objects can be declared with a `SecuredForRegion` or a `ScannedForRegion` attribute to respectively indicate if the resulting CNEC should be optimized or simply monitored.
 Both these fields point to the EI code of a Capacity Calculation Region (CCR).
 For the importer to know which code to expect, it has to be declared in the CRAC creation parameters.

 ### sps-max-time-to-implement-threshold-in-seconds

-Instead of using a `SchemeRemedialAction` to define an [auto remedial action](csa.md#using-gridstatealterationremedialaction-and-timetoimplement), it is possible to declare a classical curative `GridStateAlterationRemedialAction` with a `timeToImplement` attribute set to a certain value, which, if below a general configurable time threshold (in seconds), means that the remedial action must be considered as an ARA instead of a CRA.
+Instead of using a `SchemeRemedialAction` to define an [auto remedial action](nc.md#using-gridstatealterationremedialaction-and-timetoimplement), it is possible to declare a classical curative `GridStateAlterationRemedialAction` with a `timeToImplement` attribute set to a certain value, which, if below a general configurable time threshold (in seconds), means that the remedial action must be considered as an ARA instead of a CRA.

 ### cra-application-window

-Because of the three curative instants used in CSA, the definition of the instant of a FlowCNEC is [quite complex](csa.md#tatl-to-flowcnec-instant-association) and each curative instant must be linked to an application time for the importer to know which instant must be associated to a given TATL (or PATL).
+Because of the three curative instants used in NC, the definition of the instant of a FlowCNEC is [quite complex](nc.md#tatl-to-flowcnec-instant-association) and each curative instant must be linked to an application time for the importer to know which instant must be associated to a given TATL (or PATL).

 ### use-patl-in-final-state